Promoting, supporting and encouraging the study of the United States since 1955

 “Monticello allows educators to reframe and rethink what it is that we give to students in our classrooms”

 The successful applicant will be chosen by BAAS and then confirmed by the ICJS.
 Their application must demonstrate that the Fellowship will relate to and directly benefit their A Level or Advanced Higher Teaching.
-They will be contacted by the Monticello staff before the appointment to provide additional information and to select their date preference for the Monticello Teachers Institute (this year, the Institute will run 7-12 July and 21-26 July, 2024).
+They will be contacted by the Monticello staff before the appointment to provide additional information and to select their date preference for the Monticello Teachers Institute.

 The successful applicant will be required to share their experiences and relevant teaching materials on the BAAS website for school teachers.